Theblood/venom/README.md

 // Reply to a message
 await client.reply(chatId, 'This is a reply!', message.id.toString());

-// Send file (venom will take care of mime types, just need the path) await client.sendFile(chatId, 'path/to/file.pdf', 'cv.pdf', 'Curriculum');
+// Send file (sulla will take care of mime types, just need the path) await client.sendFile(chatId, 'path/to/file.pdf', 'cv.pdf', 'Curriculum');

 // Send gif